Open-DataFlow/Awesome_MLLMs_Reasoning/README.md

 <!-- omit in toc -->
 ## 📢 Updates

 - **2025.03**: We released this repo.
-Feel free to cite or open pull requests.
+Feel free to open pull requests.

 <!-- omit in toc -->
 ## 📚 Table of Contents